 Important!
-Protect your credit.
+Protect your credit

 Don’t open any new loans or credit cards, make purchases on credit, close out accounts, or change anything about your credit, debt or credit lines, without talking to your loan professional first.
 This includes buying furniture on layaway, getting a car or boat loan, etc.

 This is the time to get your moving plans in order, start packing, close out your apartment lease, etc. If you need a temporary storage unit, etc, this is a good time to set that up.
 Check out your local neighborhood pages or buy nothing groups for boxes and packing materials, or to get rid of things that don’t need to make the move with you.

 A day before closing, or the morning of, we’ll do a final walkthrough of the house together.
 In most cases, this is a formality.
 But we always do it to make sure that the house is in the condition that you expect it to be in prior to signing papers and taking possession.